1337tester/CV/README.md

 | [References](/ref.html)|
 | [Certifications](/cert.html) |

-## Certifications and directions of learning

-You can view my certifications [here](/certifications.html)

 ## About
 Testing for me is searching for order in the chaotic complexity which can emerge from the simplest of designs.
 It is bringing clarity into uncertainty, bringing value for the stakeholders with the quick and comprehensible information I provide.